zhengying-liu/autodl-contrib/README.md

-# How to Contribute Datasets to AutoDL Challenge
+# How to Format your own Datasets for the AutoCV and AutoDL Challenges
-We provide instructions and examples to contribute datasets for the [AutoDL challenge](http://autodl.chalearn.org).
+We provide instructions and examples to contribute datasets for the AutoCV and [AutoDL](http://autodl.chalearn.org) challenges.

 ## Quick start